VHSgunzo/ssrv/README.md

 Key features include:

 - **Multiplexed Connections**: Allows handling multiple clients simultaneously, ensuring robustness and scalability.
 - **Customizable Environment Variables**: Users can pass a comma-separated list of environment variables to the server side process, providing fine-grained control over the session environment.
+And with the ability to specify exceptions when passing/unsetting all env vars: `-env all-:MY_VAR,MY_VAR1 -uenv all-:MY_VAR2,MY_VAR3`
 - **Pseudo-Terminal Allocation**: Offers options to force or avoid allocating a pseudo-terminal, accommodating various command behaviors and client requirements.
 - **Dynamically Resizing Pseudo-Terminal**: Dynamically changing the size of the pseudo-terminal along with the size of the window.
 - **Command Execution**: When no command is passed, the default behavior is to spawn a shell on the server side, offering full shell functionality to the client.
 The remote command exit code is also returned to the client.